 2. Trademark Priority.
-To determine "trademark priority," apply your facts to the "Knowing Junior Users Lose" Rule.
-A Junior User knows of the Senior User's use if: (1) actual notice: The Junior User actually knew of the Senior User's prior use, or (2) constructive notice: The Junior User "constructively knew" because the Senior User previously filed a federal trademark application.
-Adopting a trademark without checking to see if someone else already owns it, and then registering it, is like buying a house without checking deed records and recording your deed.
+To determine "trademark priority," apply your facts to the "Knowing Junior Users Lose" Rule.5 A Junior User knows of the Senior User's6 use if: (1) actual notice: The Junior User actually knew of the Senior User's prior use, or (2) constructive notice7: The Junior User "constructively knew" because the Senior User previously filed a federal trademark application.8 Adopting a trademark without checking to see if someone else already owns it, and then registering it, is like buying a house without checking the county deed records and then recording your deed.

 3. Trademark Registration.
-A federal trademark registration gives an exclusive right to use the mark throughout the U.S. against later users of confusingly similar marks for similar goods or services.
-Experience is required to obtain as useful a registration as possible.
+A federal trademark registration gives an exclusive right to use the mark throughout the U.S. against later users of confusingly similar marks for similar goods or services.9 Experience is required to obtain as useful a registration as possible.10

-TRADEMARK REGISTRATION PROCESS
+TRADEMARK REGISTRATION PROCESS11

 4. Concurrent Use.
-An innocent Junior User has exclusive rights to its trade area.
+If the Senior User does not promptly obtain a registration, an innocent Junior User has exclusive rights in the Junior User's trade area.12

 5. Foreign Countries.
 U.S. trademark rights are irrelevant in foreign countries.
-If you do not register important marks in important countries, pirates can register your marks there and keep you out.
+You should register important marks in important countries.13 Otherwise pirates can register your marks and keep you out.

 6. Discussion.
-Do (1) not be a knowing junior trademark user - search before you adopt a new mark, and (2) make others knowing junior trademark users - register important marks federally and internationally.
+Do (1) not be a knowing junior trademark user - search before you adopt a new mark,14 and (2) make others knowing junior trademark users - register important marks federally and internationally.